DevAgnihotri/MCA_Sem_2/DSA/Stack.md

 1. **Base Case:** The condition under which the function stops calling itself.
 2. **Recursive Case:** The part where the function calls itself with a smaller or simpler input.

-### Good Uses of Recursion

-- **Tree Traversals:** Navigating hierarchical data like file systems or expression trees.
-- **Divide and Conquer Algorithms:** Such as quicksort, mergesort, and binary search.
-- **Problems with Unknown or Variable Depth:** Like exploring all possible paths in a maze.

 #### Example: Fibonacci Sequence

 ```c